Toni-d-e-v/redstone/README.md

 // Copyright (c) 2018-2019, The TurtleCoin Developers,
 // Copyright (c) 2019, The Xenium Developers,
 // Copyright (c) 2019, The Avrio Developers
-// Copyright (c) 2020, The RedStone Dwvelopers
+// Copyright (c) 2020, The RedStone Developers
 // Please see the included LICENSE file for more information.
 ```